-Traveling the open road in an RV can be a great adventure, but sometimes it gets a little bumpy.
+Traveling the open road in an RV can be a great adventure, but sometimes it gets bumpy.
 That’s why RVers were also asked about their insurance.
-When mishaps happen, you want to get back on the road fast—ideally with all of your passengers on board.
+When mishaps happen, you want to get back on the road fast—ideally with all your passengers on board.

 Only 28% bought a stand-alone insurance policy with specialized RV coverages.
-In fact, 54% simply added their RV to their auto policy, and 14% didn’t buy any RV insurance.
+54% added their RV to their auto policy, and 14% didn’t buy any RV insurance.

 Although mishaps can sometimes be funny, they can also lead to costly damages.
-Simply adding your RV to your auto policy can leave you woefully underprotected.
-It’s important to know what coverages are available to adequately protect yourself and your vehicle.
+Simply adding your RV to your auto policy can leave you woefully under-protected.
+It’s important to know what coverages are available to protect yourself and your vehicle adequately.

 “There are huge differences in coverage and services from companies that specialize in RV insurance,” says Cathy Pelfrey, RV product manager at Progressive.“ Check with us your local independent insurance agent.